MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rights-management-sharing-application-administrator-guide.md

 > [!NOTE]
 > In these scenarios, if your organization is running AD RMS, your users can receive protected content from other organizations who use Azure RMS, but your users cannot send protected content to users in an organization that uses Azure RMS.
 However, if your organization is running Azure RMS, your users can send and receive protected content from other organizations.

 To complete the installation for each procedure, the computer must restart.
-You can initiate an automatic restart by using a command such as shutdown /i.
+You can initiate an automatic restart by using a command such as **shutdown /i**.

 ### To deploy the RMS sharing application for Office 2016 or Office 2013 and Azure RMS or Active Directory RMS